jmnolte/HCCNet/README.md

 ### Pre-Training

-We pretrain the CNN backbone adopting the DINO pretraining framework proposed in [^1].
+We pretrain the CNN backbone adapting the DINO pretraining framework proposed in [^1] to 3D medical images.
 Furthermore, for the Transformer encoder, we employ a custom variant of the original masked autoencoder pre-training approach [^2].
 As such, we mask 60% of the image embeddings obtained from the pretrained CNN backbone and recover their original feature representation using a simple one-layer decoder.

 ### Fine-Tuning